Dani-24/SDL_Platformer/README.md

 ## Game Description
     - An amazing and incredible history, suspicious enemies and crypto coins are awaiting for you in SDL PLATFORMER, the best indie platformer game made by students that has ever existed.
+    - Could you end the misery when everybody wants to by your enemy?
+Those SUSpicious enemies are dangerous, even when they are dead they can HURT YOU

     - Download it now FOR FREE.